Corporations and business translation service

 So, how does this all play out?

-Given that business translation is an extremely broad category, here we offer a practical example of a situation that virtually any international business can relate to:
+Given that business translation is a broad category, here we offer a practical example of a situation that virtually any international business can relate to:

 As you can see

-A business comprises so many different elements and a progress meeting, with members from all over the country, would be incomplete if one of those elements were not communicated adequately through translation.
+A business comprises so many different elements, and a progress meeting with members from all over the country would be incomplete if one of those elements were not communicated adequately through translation.